 So you’re thinking about getting Amazon Web Services (AWS) certified.
 That’s great!

 Cloud computing skills are in huge demand.
 63% of IT leaders say it’s harder to find qualified engineers than Bigfoot.
-(Which — bigger news — maybe implies that 37% of IT leaders have found Bigfoot?)
-Whether you’re looking to take your career to the next level or jump into a new field, developing cloud skills and getting the right Amazon Web Services certification can help open the door to some life-changing career paths.
+(Which — bigger news — implies that 37% of IT leaders have found Bigfoot?)
+Whether you’re looking to take your career to the next level or jump into a new field, developing cloud skills and getting the right Amazon Web Services (AWS) certification can help open the door to some life-changing career paths.

 But where do you begin?
 What is AWS?
 Which AWS certification should be done first and which AWS certification learning path is right for you?
 And which certifications do you need for what jobs?

-If you’re looking for a true TL:DR as to what Amazon Web Services certifications you need to get: optionally start with the AWS Certified Cloud Practitioner Exam (CCP) and then definitely get the AWS Certified Solutions Architect Associate (CSAA).
+If you’re looking for a true TL;DR as to what Amazon Web Services certifications you need to get, start with the AWS Certified Cloud Practitioner Exam (CCP) and then move on to the AWS Certified Solutions Architect Associate (CSAA).
 Want more details or links to the best AWS training for beginners?
 Then read on!